Windham Henry Wyndham-Quin, 2nd Earl of Dunraven and Mount-Earl1

 Caroline Wyndham was the daughter of Thomas Wyndham and Anna Maria Charlotte Ashby.1,2 She married Windham Henry Wyndham-Quin, 2nd Earl of Dunraven and Mount-Earl, son of Valentine Richard Quin, 1st Earl of Dunraven and Mount-Earl and Lady Frances Muriel Fox-Strangways, on 27 December 1810.1 She died on 26 May 1870.

 From 27 December 1810, her married name became Quin.
-From 7 April 1815, her married name became Wyndham-Quin.1 As a result of her marriage, Caroline Wyndham was styled as Countess of Dunraven and Mount-Earl on 2 August 1824.
+From 7 April 1815, her married name became Wyndham-Quin.1 After her marriage, Caroline Wyndham was styled as Countess of Dunraven and Mount-Earl on 2 August 1824.

 Citations